-- A. Three (3) or more stories in height; - B. Thirty-five (35) or more feet in height, one hundred thousand (100,000) cubic feet in volume or ten thousand (10,000) square feet in floor area, structures sharing a common foundation, roof, or walls totaling 10,000 square feet; - C. Multiple family or multiple occupant dwelling and/or all lodging units of two (2) stories in height. - D. Any single-family dwelling attached units such as town houses, garden apartments, with three (3) or more units attached together and/or any grouping of 3 unit style buildings. - In those instances where a proposed addition or additives will exceed twenty-five percent (25%) or the area and/or volume of the existing building or when the cost of the renovation of the existing building meet criteria of Article 5 or Article 6 Section 1 in equal to or greater than fifty percent (50%) of the current building value as shown on the assessment records to the Tax Collector of the Town of Raymond, Maine and when the resulting building, including the addition or additions, meet the criteria in Article 5 or Article 6 Section 1 above, the existing building and addition shall have an approved automatic sprinkler system. - E. Any building required to have sprinklers, larger than one dwelling unit, shall have sprinkler coverage in the truss loft.
+- Three (3) or more stories in height; - B. Thirty-five (35) or more feet in height, one hundred thousand (100,000) cubic feet in volume or ten thousand (10,000) square feet in floor area, structures sharing a common foundation, roof, or walls totaling 10,000 square feet; - C. Multiple family or multiple occupant dwelling and/or all lodging units of two (2) stories in height. - D. Any single-family dwelling attached units such as town houses, garden apartments, with three (3) or more units attached together and/or any grouping of 3 unit style buildings. - E. Any building required to have sprinklers, larger than one dwelling unit, shall have sprinkler coverage in the truss loft.

-ARTICLE VIII BUILDING ADDITIONS
+ARTICLE IX BUILDING ADDITIONS